Cris2907/git-heatmap/README.md

 ## Features

-- Parses Git commit history and extracts timestamps
+- Parses Git commit history and extracts timestamps via Git API
 - Aggregates commits by weekday and hour
 - Renders a customizable heatmap using Seaborn
 - Supports hourly granularity and zero-fill for missing times